Cat: Grooming

 Cats are known for spending considerable amounts of time licking their coats to keep them clean.
-The cat's tongue has backward-facing spines about 0.5 millimeter long, called lingual papillae, which contain keratin making them rigid.
+The cat's tongue has backward-facing spines about 0.5 mm long, called filiform papillae, which contain keratin making them rigid.
 The papillae act like a hairbrush, and some cats, particularly long-haired cats, occasionally regurgitate sausage-shaped 2–3 cm long hairballs of fur that have collected in their stomachs from grooming.
 Hairballs can be prevented with remedies that ease elimination of the hair through the gut, and regular grooming of the coat with a comb or stiff brush.

 Cat intelligence

 A cat uses problem-solving skills to open a door.

 Cat intelligence refers to a cat's ability to solve problems, adapt to its environment, learn new behaviors, and communicate its needs.
 Structurally, a cat's brain shares similarities with the human brain, containing around 250 million neurons in the cerebral cortex, which is responsible for complex processing.
 Cats display neuroplasticity allowing their brains to reorganize based on experiences.
 They have well-developed memory retaining information for a decade or longer.
 These memories are often intertwined with emotions, allowing cats to recall both positive and negative experiences associated with specific places.
 While they excel in observational learning and problem-solving, studies conclude that they struggle with understanding cause-and-effect relationships in the same way that humans do.

 Cat intelligence study is mostly from consideration of the domesticated cat.
-Living in urban environments has exposed them to challenges that require adaptive behaviors, contributing to cognitive development.
-Selective breeding and genetic changes have further influenced their intelligence.
+Living in urban environments has exposed it to challenges that require adaptive behaviors, contributing to cognitive development.
+Selective breeding and genetic changes have further influenced its intelligence.
 Kittens learn essential survival skills by observing their mothers, while adult cats refine their abilities through trial and error.